What is Henoch-Schönlein purpura?

 What causes Henoch-Schönlein purpura?

 The exact cause of HSP is unknown.
-Doctors think HSP happens when a person’s immune system isn’t able to fight an infection.
-It could be a bacterial or viral infection, such as an upper respiratory infection.
+Experts believe a person’s body develops excessive inflammation directed at certain blood vessels in the body.
+It could be triggered by a bacterial or viral infection, such as an upper respiratory infection.
 Allergic reactions to medicines, vaccinations, food, or insect bites could cause it.
 Exposure to chemicals or cold weather is another possible trigger.
 You may catch an infection from someone that caused HSP, but HSP itself isn’t contagious.

 How is Henoch-Schönlein purpura diagnosed?